vlad-iancu/Tema_Alocator/README.md

 One disadvantage of the current implementation is that the object user cannot free memory to the operating system unless the whole allocator is destroyed. \
 This can be solved introducing a defragmentation process to allow us freeing unnecesary memory pools and improve resource consumption.

+### Stress testing
+The speed test consists of an arbitrary large amount of allocations and deallocation of homogenous objects